 You will get a lot back from your role as a Steward!
 Skills & knowledge you will gain include:

-- Important problem-solving skills
+- Gain problem-solving skills and volunteer hours

 How long is the stewardship season?